Population geneticists study changes in the nature and amount of ... | Channels for Pearson+

 Population geneticists study changes in the nature and amount of genetic variation in populations, the distribution of different genotypes, and how forces such as selection and drift act on genetic variation to bring about evolutionary change in populations and the formation of new species.
 From the explanation given in the chapter, what answers would you propose to the following fundamental questions?

-How do we know how much genetic variation is in a population?
+How do we know whether the genetic structure of a population is static or dynamic?

 Master Natural Selection with a bite sized video explanation from Kylia GoodnerStart learning